KezhiLi/Worm_File_Processing/README.md

   Note: The following scripts are based the result of 1), given (`masked_image_file`, `skeletons_file`).

 2. **perform basic alignment algorithm** This basic alignment algorithm is based on segworm alignment, improved by Avelino Javer and Kezhi Li.
-The idea of segworm's alignment is based on the variance of the pixel difference between succesive frames (`frame_diffs`).
+The idea of segworm's alignment is based on the variance of the pixel difference between succesive frames (`frame_diffs`) and identify peaks one by one.

  ![frame_diffs](https://github.com/KezhiLi/Worm_File_Processing/blob/master/ToAvelino/stage_correction_segworm/frame_diffs_github1.png?raw=true)

+ Avelino modified the segmentation algorithm, refined the skeleton and read `.hdf5` files instead of '.avi' files comparing to segworm.
+Kezhi continues to update the algorithm in the aspects of
+   - after recognizing 1 peak, cancel it to prevent the miss recognition for next peak
+   -